Tennessee State Route 321

 State Route 321 (SR 321) is a north–south state highway located entirely in Hamilton County in southeastern Tennessee.
 It traverses mainly the eastern outskirts of Chattanooga, and its eastern suburbs.

 Route description

 From the Georgia state line and the northern terminus of Georgia State Route 151, SR 321 begins a northerly course to intersect State Routes 320 and 317, the latter of which is located in Collegedale.
 Its northern terminus is at a junction with US 11/64 and SR 2 in Ooltewah.
-It is known as Ooltewah Ringgold Road for the majority of its length.
+It is known as Ooltewah Ringgold Road for the entirety of its length.